WordPress File and Directory Structure: A Comprehensive Guide

 It refers to the organization and arrangement of files and folders within a WordPress installation.
 It shows where the different components of the WordPress system, like core files, themes, plugins, media uploads, and configuration files, are located.

 The file structure in WordPress plays a crucial role in how the CMS functions.
 It can also support how developers and site administrators operate their websites.
-A better understanding of WordPress files and directory structure allows users to locate specific files, make modifications, add custom code, install themes & plugins, and manage site content effectively.
+A better understanding of WordPress files and directory structure allows users to locate specific files, make modifications, add custom code, install themes, install plugins, and manage site content effectively.

 By following a consistent structure, WordPress ensures that files are organized logically, making it easier to maintain and update the Content Management System.
 The structure also separates core files from site-specific content and facilitates upgrades without affecting customizations.